animatlabs/animatlabs.github.io/_posts/2023-07-11-improve-iteration-performance.md

 ---
-title: ".NET/C#: Faster ways to iterate through collections"
+title: ".NET/C#: Faster ways to iterate collections"
 excerpt: >-
   "Exploring the different ways to achieve optimization in performance on iterations in .NET"
 categories: